lakbychance/webAI/README.md

-Read the article to know about this project -> (Add Blog article Link here)
+Read the article to know about this project -> (Add Blog article Link here).

+Check out `openai` cook book from where the [original code](https://github.com/openai/openai-cookbook/tree/main/solutions/web_crawl_Q%26A) is picked and modified.

 ### Installation
 * Have `python3` installed on your system.